burnyburns/StarshipFontana/README.md

 $ g++ -o StarshipFontana *.o -lSDL2 -lSDL2_image
 ```

-which will produce an executable file called "starship" in the
+which will produce an executable file called "StarshipFontana" in the
 top-level directory.
 To execute this file do the following

 `$ ./StarshipFontana`